kjensen19/group-auth-shelf/README.md

-# Auth Shelf Group Project
+n# Auth Shelf Group Project

 Our client, Prime Digital Academy: Room 2, has asked for an app to simulate the behavior of their shelf.
 That is, a list of items placed on the classroom shelf.
 More details about each of the features are listed below in the README.md.